rancher/rancher-docs/docs/api/workflows/kubeconfigs.md

 ## Deleting a Kubeconfig

-Admins can delete any Kubeconfig, while regular users can only delete theirs.
+Admins can delete any Kubeconfig, while regular users can only delete their own.
 When a Kubeconfig is deleted, the kubeconfig tokens are also deleted.

 ```sh
 kubectl delete kubeconfig kubeconfig-zp786